SoffanDD2480/assignment-1-DECIDE/README.md

 ### 2️⃣ Install Python and Pip

-Python may be downloaded from the [python.org](https://www.python.org/downloads/) website directly, or via a package manager (such as `winget` for Windows, `brew` for macOS, `apt` for most linux systems, or your preferred package manager).
+Python may be downloaded from the [python.org](https://www.python.org/downloads/) website directly, or via a package manager (such as `winget` for Windows, `brew` for macOS, `apt` for most Linux systems, or your preferred package manager).

-After installing Python, install pip (python commands may be run with `python`, `pyhton3`, `py` or `py3`, depending on system and installation):
+After installing Python, install pip (python commands may be run with `python`, `pyhton3`, `py` or `py3`, depending on the system and installation):
 ```bash
 python get-pip.py
 ```